In our perpetual quest to ditch plastic, we’ve tried all kinds of unconventional beauty products. If you’re reading this, you can probably relate.

 Our Top Picks for Vegan Shampoo Bars

-Ready to give shampoo bars a shot?
+Ready to give vegan shampoo bars a shot?
 Instead of wandering the aisles looking for one, check out our top three choices.
 Since every head of hair is unique, you may want to try more than one and see what works best for you.

 J.R.
 Liggett’s Original Formula Shampoo Bar